cristina-mintina/qa-language-portfolio/README.md

 # QA & Italian Language Portfolio

-This repository contains NDA-safe examples demonstrating my approach to quality assurance and Italian language validation for games and consumer technology.
+This repository outlines my NDA-safe approach to quality assurance and Italian language validation for games and consumer technology, including evaluation criteria and QA methodology.

 My work focuses on identifying player-facing issues, validating localized content for accuracy and natural flow, and ensuring functional correctness across UI,